intercom/intercom-rails/README.md

 **Note: This example is just for the sake of simplicity, you should never include your api secret in source control.
 Instead, you should use the Rails [secret config](http://guides.rubyonrails.org/4_1_release_notes.html#config-secrets-yml) feature.**
 ### Shutdown

-If you use Intercom Acquire combined with another product like Support, Learn or Engage, any user that uses a shared computer and browser with someone else will be able to see the most recently logged in user’s conversation history until the cookie expires.
+If you use Intercom Respond combined with another product like Engage, any user that uses a shared computer and browser with someone else will be able to see the most recently logged in user’s conversation history until the cookie expires.
 Because of this, it’s very important to properly shutdown Intercom when a user’s session on your app ends (via manually or automatically logging out).

 #### Using Devise